 Data access is an essential aspect of medical transcription.
 Stringent security measures ensure that no confidential patient information is leaked.

 When I say patient information, I mean all of it, even if it’s just a birthday, a middle name, or a favorite pet.
-Information is a commodity in the digital age, and any one piece could allow hackers and social engineers to break into someone’s private life.
+Information is a commodity in the digital age, and any single piece could allow hackers and social engineers to breach someone’s privacy.

-Furthermore, data security and authorization blocks allow transcriptionists to work on recordings and documents without fear of their transcripts being accidentally edited or tampered with.
+Furthermore, data security and authorization controls allow transcriptionists to work on recordings and documents without fear that their transcripts will be accidentally edited or tampered with.
 Audit, digital signatures, and built-in security protocols are all being followed to the letter.

 Ditto’s top-notch security platform pulls out all the stops, including features like: